mattsteadman/notes/joins.md

 You can also call these a left join, right join, full join.

-There is no implicit notation outer joins.
+There is no implicit notation for outer joins.

 - LEFT OUTER: